Age Spots: How to Get Rid of Age Spots

-If like me you live in a very hot, sunny climate it is likely that you will develop age spots at a younger age than those in colder climates.
+If, like me, you live in a very hot, sunny climate it is likely that you will develop age spots at a younger age than those in colder climates.
 (Well, there had to be some price to pay for our beautiful weather!)
-However, even people in northern europe and other cold climates can develop age spots although they usually occur at an older age than for fair skinned people that live in hot climates.
+However, even people in northern Europe and other cold climates can develop age spots, although they usually occur at an older age than for fair skinned people that live in hot climates.

-Age spots are in essence caused by sunshine or the sun's ultra violet rays.
+Age spots are in essence caused by sunshine or the sun's ultraviolet rays.
 As the sun causes our skin to produce more melanin, over time repeated sun exposure can cause the melanin in our skin to group together into darker patches- age spots.

-Not all age spots are sun dependent however.
+Not all age spots are sun dependent, however.
 Some grouping of melanin can occur simply as a result of advancing age.

-Artificial sources of UV light, such as sunbeds and solariums can also cause age spots, particularly in fair skinned people.
-This is another reason for them to be avoided as well as their danger in relation to causing serious skin cancers such as melanoma.
+Artificial sources of UV light, such as sunbeds and solariums can also cause age spots, particularly in fair-skinned people.
+This is another reason for them to be avoided, as well as their danger in relation to causing serious skin cancers such as melanoma.

 In reality though, your chance of developing age spots is like your chance of developing stretch marks.
-It is a genetic inherited tendency and although you can influence whether you get them by avoiding the sun and sunbeds, it is your genetic predisposition to them that will determine whether or not you develop them.
+It is a genetically inherited tendency and although you can influence whether you get them by avoiding the sun and sunbeds, it is your genetic predisposition to them that will determine whether or not you develop them.

 Wear A Moisturizer With Added Sunscreen

+It's important to always protect your skin and wear a sunscreen.
 These moisturizers are for daily use and include a sunscreen to help prevent you from getting any more age spots.
 Remember to apply them to your hands too!
 Click on the image for more information.

 Do Age Spots Turn Into Cancer?